samuelnihoul/cyril-backend-2/README.md

 - run `pmpm i` before `pnpm dev`

 ## General
-You can start editing the app by modifying `app/route.tsx`.
+- You can start editing the app by modifying `app/route.tsx`.
 The page auto-updates as you edit the file.

+- To shut down the server press Ctrl-C in the terminal.

+- You can see some logs in the terminal when you send requests (errors, successes, infos...).

 ## Routes